kivy/kivy/doc/sources/gettingstarted/properties.rst

     class MyClass(EventDispatcher):
         numeric_var = NumericProperty(1)

-Theses properties implement the `Observer pattern.
+Theses properties implement the `Observer pattern'.
 <http://en.wikipedia.org/wiki/Observer_pattern>`_.
 You can:

 - Allow for the easier manipulation of your widgets in the kv language